hotwired/stimulus/docs/reference/using_typescript.md

 }
 ```

-Read more about it in the [TypeScript Documentation](https://www.typescriptlang.org/docs/handbook/intro.html).
+Read more in the [TypeScript Documentation](https://www.typescriptlang.org/docs/handbook/intro.html).